friflo/ECS.CSharp.Benchmark-common-use-cases/README.md

   Navigate to a specific benchmark in both projects an use their implementations as migration guide.
   Benchmark implementations are intended to be as simple as possible.

-- The majority of C# ECS benchmarks focus on big data sets.
-Typically a multiple of 100.000 entities.
-  This sets a bias for many ECS implementations.
-Its also likely having many queries (systems) dealing only with 10, 100 or no entities.
-  In this case the setup cost for queries (systems) and command buffers gets relevant and can become the bottleneck.
-  All benchmarks are executed on **100 entities**.
-Except create & delete entities are using **100.000 entities**.

 - Having an alternative to the popular [Ecs.CSharp.Benchmark](https://github.com/Doraku/Ecs.CSharp.Benchmark).
   As the mentioned project is currently not active maintained.